 All circulation of print materials and other physical items has been suspended.
 All due dates have been extended.
 Overdue fines for IWU materials will be waived.
-Please do not return any library materials currently in your possession as our drop boxes are locked.
+Please do not return any library materials currently in your possession to the external drop boxes on Ames Plaza, as these are locked.
+Library materials may be returned to the drop box located inside the library entrance.
 Please do not leave library materials outside a drop box or on the Ames Library loading dock.

-I-Share borrowing and lending has been suspended throughout the State of Illinois through March 31st.
+I-Share borrowing and lending has been suspended throughout the State of Illinois until further notice.

 We will continue to process requests for digital interlibrary loan.
 ILL requests should be submitted through ILLiad, and are subject to the availability of materials and services from our partner libraries.
 For information on how to submit a request through ILLiad, please visit our ILL guide.